MatulaDesign/chipper/README.md

 - no excess re-renders
 - react and react-native friendly
 - [immer](https://immerjs.github.io/immer/docs/introduction) is used somewhere inside (easier that way) 🎉
+- you can access state from outside of React components
 - built-in capabilities for handling status of async functions
-- almost framework-agnostic (because there's a React hook you can use if you want)

 ## Why?